leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 3. Now the problem turns into how to judge the linked list has a cycle

 4. 1.
-Floyd's Cycle-Finding Algorithm ( Fast Slow pointers)： If n *is* a happy number, there is no cycle, then  eventually  the pointer cat get to 1
+Floyd Cycle-Finding Algorithm ( Fast Slow pointers)： If n *is* a happy number, there is no cycle, then  eventually  the pointer cat get to 1
    2. using hash set to record whether the element has been visited

 ```Python
 class Solution:
     def isHappy(self, n: int) -> bool:

         def myNext(n):
             res = 0